Free Yourself (Fantasia song)

-"Free Yourself" is a song by American singer Fantasia from her debut studio album of the same title (2004).
+"Free Yourself" is a song recorded by American singer Fantasia for her debut studio album of the same title (2004).
 It features a guest appearance from rapper Missy Elliott, who wrote the song alongside Craig Brockman and Nisan Stewart, and produced it with Brockman.
 The song was released as the fourth single from Free Yourself on April 4, 2005, by J Records.

 A moderate commercial success, "Free Yourself" peaked at number 41 on the US Billboard Hot 100, and number three on the US Hot R&B/Hip-Hop Songs.
 Critically acclaimed, it was nominated for Best R&B Song and Best Female R&B Vocal Performance at the 48th Annual Grammy Awards (2006).

 Commercial performance

 "Free Yourself" was released as the fourth single from Fantasia's debut album Free Yourself on June 1, 2005 in United States.
 It peaked at number forty-one on US Billboard Hot 100, number three on Hot R&B/Hip-Hop Songs and number one the US Adult R&B Airplay chart.
 It received two Grammy nominations in 2006: for Best R&B Song and Best Female R&B Vocal Performance.
 It won an ASCAP award (ASCAP Rhythm and Soul Award) for Most Performed Song in 2006.